pawamoy/archan/docs/roadmap.md

 However, everything in this matrix is not fixed.
 We could maybe imagine running a Complete Mediation check on the network architecture or a Layered Architecture check on access control data.
 The only limit is
-imagination: what data to present, how to generate them, how to check them.
+imagination: what data to present, how to generate it, how to check it.

 The risk column is a perfect example: we could define risks for pretty much each kind of entity: code source, access control, network architecture..., but